 Janesville

-Janesville has over 30 miles of paved bike paths that are well-used by residents and visitors.
-Some paths connect neighborhoods to public parks in the city; others are for commuters.
-Some trails provide access to scenic natural views, especially those near the Rock River.
+Located in south central Wisconsin, the city of Janesville has embraced the culture of bicycling.
+It has over 30 miles of paved bike paths that are well-used by residents and visitors.
+Some paths serve commuters, connecting neighborhoods to public parks and other parts of the city.
+The purpose of other trails is recreational.
+Some of Janesville’s trails provide access to scenic natural views, especially near the Rock River.

 The city has established specific trail rules.
-Service dogs and wheelchairs are allowed year-round.
+Service dogs and wheelchairs are allowed to use city paths year-round.
 From May 15 to September 15, pets are not allowed in city parks or on trails.
 Cyclists should always ride single file and in a straight line.
-They should yield to slower trail-users, who are required to move to the side when stopped.
-When passing, remember to slow down and give an audible warning.
+They are expected to yield to slower trail-users.
+When stopping, bicyclists and pedestrians are required to move to the side of the path.
+When passing, bicyclists should advance using an appropriate speed and give an audible warning.
 Always pass on the left.

-Janesville is named for Henry F. Janes, a woodsman from Virginia.
-He came west around 1830, and intended to lay out a city that would become Janesville.
-Other settlers arrived in 1835.
-That year, it was determined the new town would be named after Janes himself.
+The city of Janesville takes its name from Henry F. Janes.
+He was a woodsman from Virginia who came west around 1830.
+It was his intention to lay out a city on the Rock River that would become Janesville.
+Other settlers followeded him, beginning in 1835.
+That year, it was determined the new town would be named after Henry Janes himself.

 Some of Janesville’s settlers came from New York’s burned-over district during the Second Great Awakening.
 This area was a main seat of social reform.
 Many who came to the area were suffragists and abolitionists.
 One reformer and influential member of the city was William Tallman.
 A supporter of the Republican Party, he convinced Abraham Lincoln to speak in Janesville in 1859.
 Tallman’s house is now a historical landmark, known locally as “the place where Abraham Lincoln slept.”